KnowledgeForge/keymaker/README.md

 #### OpenAI Compatible Servers
 **Coming Soon - Ripe for contibution**

-KeyMaker is looking to make the OpenAI `Model` support other compatible APIs.
+Keymaker is looking to make the OpenAI `Model` support other compatible APIs.
 Simply pass a compatible tokenizer and go!

 ##### Llama-CPP
 See [Llama-Cpp-Python](https://abetlen.github.io/llama-cpp-python/#web-server)